Skip to main content

 SDGs

-• Examples: bonds, facilities, funds, capital markets instruments, private companies, projects, results-based financing instruments etc.
+• Examples: bonds, facilities, funds, capital markets instruments, private companies, project finance structures, results-based financing instruments etc.

 End beneficiaries in developing countries